 Big impact on Bruno's piano career were the contacts he had with artists such as Einar Steen-Nøkleberg, Jean-Bernard Pommier, Menahem Pressler, Ferenc Rados, Masaaki Suzuki and Gábor Takács-Nagy.

 He is also active as a concert organist and composer.
 He has written more than 50 orchestral, chamber, solo and choral works of various genres, mostly characterized by neoclassical form and expression, often combined with idioms of jazz and popular music.
 In significant number of his compositions is shown special interest for sacred music.
 His music has been performed on five continents in cities such as New York, Chicago, London, Berlin, Amsterdam, Cambridge, Lisbon, Prague, Vienna, Salzburg, Moscow, St. Petersburg, Seoul or Singapore, and at the ISCM’s World New Music Days 2010 in Sydney (Australia).
-He won the first prize at the XXXIII International Composition Competition "Cristóbal Halffter" in Spain, jury's third prize and first prize by audience at the international competition of the Music Biennale Zagreb 2017, third prize at the "Fidelio" International Competition 2018 and Croatian discographic award "Porin" for the best classical composition of the year 2018.
+He won the first prize at the XXXIII International Composition Competition "Cristóbal Halffter" in Spain, jury's third prize and first prize by audience at the international competition of the Music Biennale Zagreb 2017 and third prize at the "Fidelio" International Competition 2018.
+He also won Croatian discographic award "Porin" for the best classical composition of the year 2018 and "Stjepan Šulek Award" for the best compositino of the year 2019.
 His works have been awarded by the Ministry of Culture of the Republic of Croatia and have been published in Croatia, United Kingdom and USA.

 Bruno Vlahek is currently appointed professor at the Katarina Gurska Superior Conservatory in Madrid.